burdzwastaken/void.burdz.net/posts/2025-04-15-world-hello.md

             .(){.|.&};.
 ```

-the beauty of this disaster is that it would attempt to self-replicate processes until your node runs out of resources, potentially bringing down your entire pod, node, or even cluster if deployed widely enough.

-the command `.(){.|.&};.` is a bash fork bomb that creates a recursive function that spawns copies of itself, quickly consuming all process slots and CPU resources.
+the command `.(){.|.&};.` is a bash fork bomb that creates a recursive function that spawns copies of itself, quickly consuming all process slots and CPU resources!

 ## Technical Impact Assessment (> just how badly will this ruin your day?)